RIVM-bioinformatics/juno-amr/README.md

 * ```-h, --help``` Shows the help of the pipeline

 ### Required parameters
-* ```-i, --input``` Path to the directory of your input.
-Can be fasta files or paired fastq files.
+* ```-i, --input``` Path to a directory with paired fastq files or path to the output directory of the juno assembly pipeline.
 It is important to link to the directory and not the files.
 * ```-s --species**``` Full scientific name of the species sample.
 Use underscores between the parts of a name and not spaces.
 A list of available species can be shown if you type ```python3 juno-amr.py --species-help```.
 It is possible to select 'other' as a species, if 'other' is selected the pipeline will only run ResFinder

 ### Optional parameters